 When a new hobbyist starts an aquarium, the first thing that would intrigue him is feeding off the fish.

-The survival of an aquarium directly depends on how much and how often the fishes are feeding.
+The survival of an aquarium directly depends on how much and how often the fish are eating.
 Also, how often they should be fed is dependent upon their feeding behavior in the wild.

 How Often Should I Feed My Fish?